dev-cafe/cmake-cookbook/Chapter01/recipe-06/README.md

-# How to Present Options to the User
+# Using Control Flow Constructs